RolandCsibrei/babylonjs-recast-js-nav-generator/README.md

 - [ ] Support for signle thread, WASM and worker for nav mesh computation
 - [ ] Place the ground always at minY
 - [ ] Examples page

+This project is a port of <https://github.com/isaac-mason/recast-navigation-js/tree/main/apps/navmesh-website> and uses some code from this repo.
+Thank you Isaac Mason for your excelent work!